 The Pupil Premium is an amount of money the government allocates to each school, to support all pupils to reach their potential.
-It is in particular, aimed at supporting pupils from disadvantaged backgrounds, who may also be in receipt of free school meals. underperforming pupils are identified through Baseline Assessments, Pupil Progress and Inclusion Meetings.
-They are also part of our ongoing assessments, evaluation process and regular data analysis.
+It is, in particular, aimed at pupils coming from disadvantaged backgrounds, who may also be in receipt of free school meals.

-In 2020 – 2021 we will be focusing the money on ensuring that our disadvantaged children continue to get the best possible opportunities and that gaps are narrowing, especially due to school closures and learning disruptions caused by Covid-19.
-The targeted and strategic use of Pupil Premium will support us in achieving our vision.
-The Pupil Premium is aimed at accelerating progress, enabling pupils to achieve their potential and enrich their learning experiences.
-See below for our Pupil Premium Strategy 2020 – 2021.
+In 2021 – 2022 we will be focusing the money on ensuring that our disadvantaged children continue to get the best possible opportunities and that gaps are narrowing, especially due to school closures and lesson disruptions due to Covid-19.
+See below for our Pupil Premium Strategy for 2021 – 2022.

 As a school we are committed to ‘diminishing the differences’ between vulnerable pupils and the Pupil Premium forms a vital part of that process.
 Our approaches the Pupil Premium through the following principles:

 - Wellbeing– school counsellor working in school with identified pupils, to help overcome emotional barriers to learning, Speech and Language Therapist working in school to support pupils and staff in improving communication and language skills.
 Attendance, MAGIC and Star of the week celebrations and activities.
 Learning mentors working with groups of pupils to support with social skills and overcoming barriers to learning.
 Providing free breakfast in the morning for breakfast club.

-- Improve physical performance– 2 week intensive Aquatic Centre swimming in Y6, use of PE grant for a range of after school clubs run by the school and outside providers, attendance in interborough competitions, residential activities and CPD opportunities for staff.
+- Improve physical performance– 2 week intensive Aquatic Centre swimming in Y6, use of PE grant for a range of after school clubs run by the school and outside providers, attendance in inter-borough competitions, residential activities, CPD opportunities for staff and specialist sports coaches.